dekoza/mtgpl/GTC.rst

 Simic Charm
-    Choose one — Target creature gets +3/+3 until end of turn
+    Choose one — Target creature gets +3/+3 until end of turn;

-     or permanents you control gain hexproof until end of turn
+    or permanents you control gain hexproof until end of turn;
     or return target creature to its owner's hand.

 Simic Fluxmage